 Having organizational strategies that work throughout the year is an important way to make sure there is momentum behind achieving SMART goals.
 But as the year comes to an end I’ve learned that it’s a good idea to take time to reassess those goals and consider writing goals for the new year.

 SMART goals are goals that are Specific, Measurable, Attainable, Realistic and Relevant, and Time-Bound.
-This boundary around a shifts a vague hope forward toward an action that as a beginning, end, and steps in-between.
+This boundary shifts around a vague hope and helps move an action forward that has a beginning, end, and steps in-between.
 Of course, setting SMART goals is helpful for completing things, but this process also takes more preparation.

 As the football season comes to a close I have learned to shift from an “in-season” to a “post-season” mindset.
 When Ordell coached college football a post-season mindset involved shifting from weekends filled with games to holding down the home front while Ordell traveled for recruiting season.
 When he was home he was focused on wrapping up the semester, while I was busy preparing for the holidays and fielding questions about whether we were moving.
 Of course, the most difficult part of the post-season is the reality that you’re actually living in limbo.